Characters of the Jak and Daxter series: Jak

 In The Precursor Legacy, Jak is a mute, headstrong, often troublemaking boy.
 His personality would take a dramatic turn in Jak II and he would also gain a voice actor.
 He grows angry, impatient and reckless due to his desire for revenge from Dark Eco experiments.
 However, he still has some good left in him.
-In Jak 3, he came to handle dark eco more effectively, and is also granted light eco as a gift, which acts a counterbalance.
+In Jak 3, he came to handle dark eco more effectively, and is also granted light eco as a gift, which acts as a counterbalance.

 Jak was born in Haven City where he lived as a young child until he was taken from his father Damas by Count Veger, only to have him lost to the Underground movement, which was headed by a Young Samos and Torn; this led to the events in Jak II.
 Young Samos then took Jak back in time to Sandover Village in The Old World in the hope of protecting him.
-There he raised and guarded him until the events of The Precursor Legacy took place.
+There, he raised and guarded him until the events of The Precursor Legacy took place.
 Soon after, Jak, his friend Daxter, Samos, and his daughter Keira activated the Rift Gate found at the end of The Precursor Legacy.
 They were sent through the warp gate, as many metal heads came swarming out, including a large figure.
-They arrive in Haven City and Jak is then arrested and integrated into the dark warrior program, where he is experimented upon with Dark Eco for two years until he is freed by Daxter.
+They arrive in Haven City and Jak is arrested and integrated into the dark warrior program, where he is experimented upon with Dark Eco for two years until he is freed by Daxter.
 Afterwards, they come across a young boy and Kor, who is later revealed to be the metal heads leader.
 Kor takes them to the Underground, where they meet a younger Samos.
 While doing jobs for the Underground, Jak learns that Haven City was built on the ruins of his old home Sandover Village.
 He later finds Keira and the older Samos, and discovers that Baron Praxis is working with the metal heads, in an attempt to keep them at bay.
 Jak finds Praxis as he is killed by Kor in his metal head form.
 Jak later finds Kor in the Metal Head Nest, where another Rift Gate is found, along with the young boy.
 Before being decapitated by Jak, Kor reveals that the young boy is Jak.
 Young Samos and the young boy then head through the rift gate back in time to Sandover Village, which leads to the events in The Precursor Legacy.